PeaMasamba84/Kurumi-Msb/README.md

-search - Search for torrents with API cancel - Cancel a task cancelall - Cancel all tasks stats - Bot Usage Stats ping - Ping the Bot help - All cmds with description
+search - Search for torrents with API cancel - Cancel a task cancelall - Cancel all tasks del - Delete file/folder from Drive log - Get the Bot Log shell - Run commands in Shell restart - Restart the Bot stats - Bot Usage Stats ping - Ping the Bot help - All cmds with description